Welcome to the tuning world for fishing reels!

 ⚠️ Important:

-ABEC rating explained clearly
+ABEC rating explained in simple terms

 The higher the number, the more precise the bearing – and the smoother the run.